RV Air Conditioner Basics: Your Top Questions Answered

 Will a 3500-watt Generator Run an RV Air Conditioner?

 The short answer is yes, for most.
-But you’ll need to know your unit’s surge and running watts.
+But you’ll need to know your air conditioner’s surge and running watts.
 Larger units will draw more wattage and may hinder your ability to run other RV appliances, even with a 3500-watt generator.

 Here are some generator size recommendations based on your RV’s electrical demands: